Ahmed al-Sharaa: Views on Israel and Palestine

-In a September 2025 interview with 60 Minutes, al-Sharaa said Syria poses no threat and called Israeli strikes on the People's palace "a declaration of war."
+In a September 2025 interview with 60 Minutes, al-Sharaa said Syria poses no threat to Israel and denounced Israeli strikes on the People's Palace as "a declaration of war".
 He warned that Israel's provocations could drag Syria into war and push U.S. allies to seek alternatives.
 He urged Israel to withdraw from areas seized after 8 December 2024, and said Syria has made no provocations or threats toward Israel.
 He added that "the current Israeli government is extremist and guided by expansionist doctrines," believing that "Israel has the right to establish a larger state than it is now and seeks to expand into Gaza and the West Bank, then north and south."
 He also said Israel refuses to allow the return of UN forces to the 1974 disengagement lines and is trying to impose "a new format for the security arrangement."
 He emphasized that Syria seeks a peaceful solution protecting its territorial integrity and rightful claim to the occupied Golan heights, warning that Israel's expansionist ambitions could impact Jordan, Iraq, Turkey, and Egypt, and reshape regional alliances.

 In a Fox News interview on 10 November 2025, al-Sharaa said that Syria's situation is different from other signatories because it borders Israel, which has occupied the Golan Heights since 1967.
-He added that the Trump administration could help Syria make a security agreement with Israel or return to the 1974 Disengagement of Forces Agreement.
+He added that the Trump administration could help Syria make a security agreement with Israel or return to the 1974 Agreement on Disengagement.
 In a November 2025 Washington Post interview, al-Sharaa said that Syria is negotiating directly with Israel and has made good progress, but a final agreement requires Israel to return to its pre–8 December borders.
 He added that the United States and many other international parties, including Trump, support Syria's position while working to reach a solution quickly.